Chisom83/Pizza-Pro-Analysis/README.md

-Focus cross-selling efforts on Chicken pizzas with beverages and side dishes Evaluate introducing more size options for other categories
+Focus cross-selling efforts on Chicken pizzas with beverages and side dishes Evaluate introducing more size options for other categories *Recommendation:* Leverage the Chicken category for cross-selling with drinks and sides.
+Offer size variety in other categories for competitiveness.

-3. Sales Seasonality
+### 3. Sales Seasonality
 > Image
 - Insight
     - By Month and Quater:
        - Higher sales in: January, March, April, May, June, July, August, November, December
-       - Slight drop in Q2 and Q3; Q4 is lowest but difference is not significant
+       - Slight drop in Q2 and Q3; Q4 is lowest but difference is minor or not significant

     - By Day of the Week:
+       - In general sales gradually increase from Monday to Friday.
+       - Friday:
-       - Friday records the highest sales, likely due to individuals rewarding themselves after a long work or school week.
+            - records the highest sales, likely due to individuals rewarding themselves after a long work or school week.
             - Increased social activities such as parties movie night and hangout.
             - Most people receive there pay check on fridays.
+       - Sunday:
-       - Sunday low sales can be attributed to due to families opting for home cooked meal.
+           -  low sales can be attributed to due to families opting for home cooked meal.
            - There are social activities but fewer as people prepare for the upcoming week.
            - Pro pizza which is the company that has this dataset has a reduced operating hours on Sunday.  contributed toits low sales.

    - By Season:
        - Spring: Highest sales
        - Autumn: Lowest